eclipseanu/ColliderCharacterController/README.md

 ## The Bad
 * You need to call `Rebuild` when the scale of the Transform or its Collider-values change.
 * Hard edges that face upward might cause light jittering.
+* Made for simple games with simple surfaces (like Zelda).
+Complex or very detailed terrain might cause jittering.

 # Parameter Explanation
 ### Sleep